hnaji-el/notes/react_notes_1.md

   - You can render an array inside JSX, React will unpack it and render each item.

 7. Keys
   - Keys exist to show React the route.
-By uniquely indentifying each item across all snapshots, React can figure out exactly what to do, ensuring the best performance and no edge-case issues.
+By uniquely identifying each item across all snapshots, React can figure out exactly what to do (React knows which DOM operations to trigger between renders), ensuring the best performance and no edge-case issues.
+  - How do we set the key?
+    -> If each item have a unique id, so set it as a key.
+    -> else if the order stays 100% consistent, use the array index as a unique id.
+    -> else check if there is a property of item data that can be used as a unique id.
+    -> else check if there is a possibility to combine some properties to generate a unique id.
+    -> else use `Math.random()`/`crypto.randomUUID()`/`Date.now()` to dynamically generating unique id.

 8. Styling in React
                                                                                       CSS Modules